geoffbullen/landing-page-theme/documentation/troubleshooting.markdown

  2. The output of the javascript console.
 For example, here is how to [get from chrome](../documentation/chrome-console)
  3. The url of your JIRA cloud instance

-Raise the ticket.
+<a href = "https://wallsync.atlassian.net/rest/collectors/1.0/template/form/65ce5a3a?os_authType=none#">Raise the ticket here</a>.
 We will get to it as soon as we can.